 Like humans, dogs too suffer from conjunctivitis, also called pink eye problems.
 It is a painful condition that can happen at any stage of their lives.
-The first visible sign is the color of the eye turning red, becomes swollen, and a white puss comes out from the lid.
+The first visible sign is the color of the eye turning red, becoming swollen, and a white puss coming out from the lid.
 Sometimes, you may notice a milky discharge from the infected eye.

 An abnormality occurs at the time of blinking.
 It is the usual thing humans and dogs experience.
-This condition develops due to an infection detected between the eyelid and membrane protecting our eyes.
+This condition develops due to an infection between the eyelid and the membrane protecting our eyes.

 However, it is a curable condition.
 Vets prescribe eye drops depending on the reason behind the situation.

 It occurs due to swelling of the eye.
-In simple words, the swelling inside the eyelid is responsible for protecting our dogs’ eyes.
+In simple words, the node inside the eyelid is responsible for protecting our dogs’ eyes.
 Conjunctivitis occurs due to various reasons.

-Following are the common reasons that cause conjunctivitis in dogs:
+The following are the common reasons that cause conjunctivitis (pink eye) in dogs: